emmasax/a11y/quick-tip-links-buttons.md

 Some developers/designers see the focus outline of links as ugly and remove them.
 People navigating using the keyboard require this focus state to keep track of where they are.
 Best practice is to <a href="https://a11yproject.com/posts/never-remove-css-outlines/">never remove CSS outlines</a> however there are accessible solutions to styling.

-A link can be activated by pressing the <kbd>Enter</kbd> key, so be mindful
+The `<a>` element as standard can be activated by pressing the <kbd>Enter</kbd> key, so be mindful if you are attaching scripting not to override this functionality.

 ## When an `<a>` is not suitable

+If you have an `<a>` element that has:

+*  an empty or no `href` attribute
-A link with no `href` and scripting attached via the `onclick` attribute or listeners.
-This is most likely doing an action on the same page, such as opening a menu or toggling content and as such should be replaced with the `<button>` element.
+* scripting attached via the `onclick` attribute or listeners

+This will probably be triggering an action on the same page, such as opening a menu or toggling content and as such is a much better candidate for the `<button>` element.